-As a professional artist, Agnieszka has exhibited her artworks in over 36 exhibitions - 11 solo exhibitions and over 25 group shows, and I have presented at a diversity of artist talks.
-Paintings have been purchased by the University of the Arts London, H2O Venture Partners in Oxford, Clink Street Properties in London and the University of Copenhagen (donation), as well as private houses in the UK, Poland, the Netherlands, Hong Kong and New Zealand.
+As a professional artist, Agnieszka has exhibited her artworks in over 36 exhibitions - 11 solo exhibitions and over 25 group shows - and presented at various artist talks.
+Her paintings have been purchased by the University of the Arts London, H2O Venture Partners in Oxford, Clink Street Properties in London and the University of Copenhagen (donation), as well as private houses in the UK, Poland, the Netherlands, Hong Kong and New Zealand.
 More information about her art practice: agnieszkamlicka.com

 Mlicka, A., 2017.
 Facilitating Spatial Negotiation: A Pragmatic Approach to Understanding Public Space.
 The Journal of Public Space, 2 (2), pp. 27-36.